-Some spoilsport at school with an older brother or sister would spill the beans on the myth of Christmas and this would be confirmed in early December when you found presents, that were supposed to be still at Santa’s factory at the North Pole, on top of or at the back of your parents’ wardrobe.
+Some spoilsport at school with an older brother or sister would inevitably spill the beans on the myth of Christmas and this would be confirmed in early December when you found presents, that were supposed to be still at Santa’s factory at the North Pole, on top of or at the back of parents’ wardrobe.

 Early December was the obvious time to find Christmas presents because it was just after dad’s November pay day and because Mrs Gamble, the Freeman’s catalogue agent who lived a few doors away, was making more frequent drop-offs than usual.

 I remember when this happened and I discovered the gifts wrapped in mid-December and I sneaked them into the bathroom, locked the door and carefully unwrapped the paper to see if this was true.
 It was quite a shock to find some new additions to the model railway and quite difficult to wrap them back up again to cover up my snooping.
-Even more difficult of course to pretend to be surprised when I opened them again a fortnight later on Christmas morning!
+Even more difficult to pretend to be surprised when I opened them again a fortnight later on Christmas morning!

 Anyway, never mind the twelve days of Christmas here are my top twelve tips for children for finding Christmas presents:

-6. Consider taking pictures of how the bags are arranged before moving them around to see the gifts.
+6. Take pictures of how the bags are arranged before moving them around to see the gifts.
 That way when you’re done looking, you can look back on the photos and arrange them back to the order they were in.
 You could also use a mobile phone camera if you have one.

 10. Try shaking gifts that may be under the tree already (if your parents do that) and try to listen to the noise it makes, how heavy it is, and if it rattles in the package a lot or a little.